Looking to fund your next big idea or cause? Here’s a quick rundown of the 7 best crowdfunding platforms:

 - Paint a clear picture of your business and why you need the loan

-- Leverage your network during the 15-day private fundraising period
+- Use your own network during the 15-day private fundraising period

 For you lenders out there, Kiva’s website lets you browse entrepreneur profiles.
 Filter by industry, region, or whatever floats your boat to find projects that light your fire.